gh228df/Rainet-AI/docs/compile_instructions.md

 - `ENABLE_STRIP` - enable -s flag
 - `BUILD_LIBRARY` - build librnab only
 - `-DBRANCH_DEBUG` - track the cutoffs for each of the minimax entries (up to 2 times slower when enabled, only enable if you're willing to explore & improve the move order)
+- `TABLE_BITS` - sets the transposition table size in bits (22 - 128MB, 23 - 256MB, 24 - 512MB, 25 - 1GB...), 23 is the default value.
+Higher values give the engine more 'memory'.

 # Windows